 Those familiar with the OB have heard me repeatedly use the term, “falsifiable.”
 That’s what this is.
 If a claim is falsifiable it means that it can be demonstrated as true or false through observation.

 It’s the difference between----say---actually seeing a Bigfoot versus merely debating their existence.
-Sure, an argument based on third-party testimony, or alleged, “footprints” can be convincing and even possibly true, but if a tall, hairy, and bipedal hominid could actually be observed, that would end the dispute.
+Sure, an argument based on third-party testimony, or alleged, “footprints” can be convincing and even possibly true, but if a tall, hairy, and bipedal hominid could actually be clearly observed by an audience, that would end the dispute.

 To clarify, I’m not saying arguing and reasoning for a certain position is not a valid way to arrive at truth.
 In fact, it’s often the only way.
-By engaging in a dialogue, using reason and logic, two opposing parties can end up agreeing on what the truth is even if it’s not demonstrable.
+By engaging in a dialogue, using reason and logic, two opposing parties can end up agreeing on what the truth is even if it’s not outwardly demonstrable.
 However, there’s an elephant in the room when it comes to this method: not everybody thinks the same way.
 What seems reasonable to one person, may not seem reasonable to another.
 Likewise, what seems logical to you, may not seem logical to me.
-So even if we both were to agree that logic and reason are the standard, the problem is locating where the rules of that standard exist in an untouched, objective state.
+So even if we both were to agree that logic and reason are the standard, the problem is locating where the rules of that standard exist in an objective state and determining who possesses the jurisdiction for their use.
 As a result, what you often end up with when it comes to these sorts of claims are unending arguments with no clear, demonstrable winner because there is no clear, demonstrable authority to make that call.

 Imagine playing a sport where there is no authority that decides the rules.
-Everybody is just going with their best judgment of what those rules are, or should be.
+Everybody is just going with their best judgment of what those rules are, or ought to be.

-Some still may not be sure what exactly I‘m talking about, so here are a few examples of accusations that are not falsifiable that have been made against me over the years:
+Some still may not be sure what exactly I‘m talking about, so here are a couple of examples of accusations I’ve heard over the years that lack falsifiability:

-Again, think of the analogy of playing a sport without rules.
-You can argue what you think the rules ought to be.
+To hearken back to the sports analogy: You can argue what you think the rules ought to be.
 But what if I don’t see it that way?
+Should I abandon my perception of the rules in favor of yours?

 “You lack basic understanding of proper hermeneutics”

-Once again, how can this be demonstrated?
-Is there a Bible verse that states what, “proper hermeneutics” is?
+Once again, with stuff like this—-how can it be demonstrated?
+Is there a Bible verse that states what “proper hermeneutics” is?
 If there isn’t, how can I test your claim?
 How do I know you’re not just upset because I said something you disagreed with?

-There are lots more examples of these sorts of accusations (with new ones arising almost daily)—-all of which share the same characteristic: appeals to a vague, or subjective standard of measurement that cannot be pinpointed or observed and thus are untestable.
+There are a lot more examples of these sorts of accusations (with new ones arising almost daily)—-all of which share the same characteristic: appeals to a vague, or subjective standard of criteria that either cannot be pinpointed or cannot be observed and thus are untestable.

 I seek out feedback on a regular basis.
 I want people to show me where I’m going wrong.
 But I need a clear pathway to that end.
-Copious amounts of accusations that lack a clear criteria to measure them against, only leaves me wondering just how much of what is being said is coming from personal bias and unfortunately, does little to no good.
+Copious amounts of accusations that lack a clear and authoritative standard to measure them against do little to no good.

 Separating the Emotion from the Analysis